 - Cover your skin with protective clothing such as hats, sunglasses, and long sleeves.

 - Clean your skin regularly and avoid aggressive scrubbing.

 If you want to achieve healthy skin with even skin tone the natural way, here are some remedies that you can try at home.

 Note: It is recommended to perform a patch test to determine whether you are allergic to any of these ingredients.
 These natural ingredients can help in skin lightening, but the process is gradual.
-It is also important to maintain a healthy diet along with proper skincare routine.
+It is also important to maintain a healthy diet along with a proper skin care routine.
 Few studies have been conducted on the mentioned ingredients, leaving room for better studies that demonstrate their efficacy.
-It is recommended to visit a dermatologist if these treatments fail to work, or worsen your problems.
+It is recommended to visit a dermatologist if these treatments fail to work or worsen your problems.